Insect bites and stings

 - Make sure you have screens on all windows.

 - Keep mosquito eggs from hatching by removing any standing water.

 - Avoid being outside at dawn and dusk, when mosquitoes are most active.

 - Use citronella, linalool, and geraniol candles.
 In one study, citronella candles reduced the number of female mosquitoes caught in traps by 35%; linalool candles reduced female mosquitoes by 65%; and geraniol candles reduced female mosquitoes by 82%.

-If you know that you have a serious allergy to an insect, carry an emergency epinephrine kit.
+If you know that you have a serious allergy to an insect, carry an emergency epinephrine kit, or Epi-pen.
 Your doctor can prescribe one.
 If you have had a reaction in the past, make sure that friends and family members know how to use an Epi-pen if you have had a reaction in the past.
 Wear a medical ID bracelet.
 For those with allergies, venom immunotherapy is up to 98% effective in preventing sting anaphylaxis.